The Museum is open Wed–Mon, 10:00 AM–5:00 PM. The Sea Center on Stearns Wharf is open daily, 10:00 AM–5:00 PM.

 • Nature Exchange

 The Nature Exchange™ (developed by Science North) is like a natural trading center or swap shop.
-This is the place where you can bring items from nature and trade for other natural items from the constantly changing Nature Exchange collection.
-(Limited to one trade per visit).
+This is the place where you can bring specimens from nature or nature journals to earn points for other natural items from the constantly changing Nature Exchange collection.
+(Limited to three trades per visit).

 Learn more about how Nature Exchange works.
 Including what you can and cannot bring in for exchange.